You know, the more I see of these stupid car chases on cable TV, the more I'm convinced that we got some real morons that live in this country.

 This was another European mess that they couldn't handle in their own backyard.

-So yes, we went over and tried to stop it.
+So, yes, we went over and tried to stop it.

 It didn't really succeed.

-Because sometimes these things have to play themselves out.
+It's still a hellhole over there because sometimes these things have to play themselves out.

 And somebody wins, somebody loses.